 If you're unsure about any policies mentioned here, these are some places to go for information.
 For example if you're planning an event and need assistance, stop by the Center for Student Involvement in the Campus Center or telephone 678-839-6526, campus ext.
 96526.
 Problems with academic standards should be taken to your department chair's office or to the appropriate college dean.

-Other university publications containing rules and regulations with which students should become familiar are the Residence Hall Handbook (available from the Office of Residence Life), the Parking Code (a pamphlet distributed by the Parking and Transportation Services), the university catalog (free from Admissions), and The Scoop (free from the Registrar).
+Other university publications containing rules and regulations with which students should become familiar are the Residence Hall and Greek Village Regulations (available from the Department of Housing and Residence Life and posted on the webpage of their department), the Parking Code (a pamphlet distributed by the Parking and Transportation Services), the university catalog (free from Admissions), and The Scoop (free from the Registrar).

 The following passage comes from the introduction to the Student Conduct Code of the university and should be taken to heart:

 "Students are admitted to the University of West Georgia with the expectation that they will have developed acceptable personal standards of conduct and ethics.
 Students are expected to have a responsible attitude toward regulations and standards of the university, and the laws of the community, state and nation, and to respect the standards of their fellow students."

 "University regulations go into effect at the time a student matriculates and continue until the time of graduation or withdrawal.
 In completing the application for admission to the University of West Georgia, the student agrees to abide by the rules and regulations of the university.
 Students should realize that they may be held accountable through the university discipline system for their behavior, whether on or off campus, when an offense is directed at the university or a member of the university community and is a violation of the Student Conduct Code."

 A complete statement of the Student Conduct Code, its rules, procedures, guarantees of students' rights, disciplinary measures, and appeal procedure is given in Appendix A of this handbook.